 This is not only because you’ll look your best, but because feeling your best will help you to exude that feel-good glow.

-Most importantly, dress to suit your own sense of style.
+Most importantly, dress to suit your own style.
 Your clothes say a lot about you, so don’t try to be someone you’re not – let your personality come through.
-Being yourself is always the best way to increase the chances of a first date going well – and that applies just as much to what you wear, as it does to what you say and how you behave.
+Being yourself is always the best way to increase the chances of a first date going well, and that applies just as much to what you wear as to how you behave.

 Have fun!